 Bryce Dallas Howard was born on March 2, 1981, in Los Angeles, California.
 She was conceived in Dallas, Texas (the reason for her middle name).
 Her father, Ron Howard, is a former actor turned Oscar-winning director.
 Her mother is actress and writer Cheryl Howard (née Alley).
 Her famous relatives include her uncle, actor Clint Howard, and her grandparents, actors Rance Howard and Jean Speegle Howard.
 She also has two younger twin sisters, Jocelyn and Paige Howard (also an actress), born in 1985, and a brother, Reed Howard, born in 1987.
 Her ancestry includes German, English, Scottish, and Irish.

-On June 17, 2006, in Connecticut, she married her long-term boyfriend, actor Seth Gabel, whom she met at New York University and had dated for five years.
-On February 16, 2007, Bryce and her husband, Seth, became parents of their first child, a boy, named Theodore Norman Howard Gabel.
-Their second child, a daughter, was born in 2012.View Full Bio
+On June 17, 2006, in Connecticut, she married her long-time boyfriend, actor Seth Gabel, whom she met at New York University and had dated for five years.
+On February 16, 2007, Bryce and her husband, Seth, became parents of their first child, a son named Theodore Norman Howard Gabel.
+Their second child, a daughter named Beatrice Jean Howard Gabel, was born on January 19, 2012.View Full Bio